 3. Respect: The Gateway to Connection

-Strategic Analysis: Living Respect
+Living Respect

 Respect lubricates social interactions.
 Approaching others with genuine respect de-escalates conflict and opens the door to collaboration.
 When people feel seen and valued, they’re more likely to reciprocate.

-Key Insight: True respect shows when you disagree: listen to understand, not just to reply.
+Key insight: True respect shows when you disagree: listen to understand, not just to reply.

-Actionable Takeaways: How to Cultivate Respect
+How to Cultivate Respect

 - Practice active listening and paraphrase what you heard before responding.